opensourcedoc/ccwarn/README.md

 ## System Requirements

 `ccwarn` itself is written in POSIX shell.
-Besides a shell, `ccwarn` depends on
+Besides a shell, `ccwarn` depends on both GCC and Clang.

-* GCC
-* Clang

 `ccwarn` will check these dependencies, emitting an error message if neither is installed on your system.

-We tested `ccwarn` against several Unix or Unix-like systems:
+We tested `ccwarn` against several Unix variants:

+* macOS Big Sur
 * Ubuntu 20.04 LTS
 * Rocky Linux 8.5
 * openSUSE Leap 15.3
 * FreeBSD 13.0

-It should work on other Unix or Unix-like systems as well.
+It should work on other Unix systems as well.

 ## Supported File Formats